leighmacdonald/php_rbac/README.markdown

 2. If you are just using the lib: `composer update`.
 If you are developing against the lib: `composer update --dev`

-3. Check out the [docs](https://github.com/leighmacdonald/php_rbac/tree/master/docs) folder for more information.
+3. Check out the [docs](https://github.com/leighmacdonald/php_rbac/tree/master/docs) folder for usage examples and other information.

 TODO
 ------------------------------------------------

 - NIST Level 2, Currently only level 1 is implemented.
+- Cached implementation using:
+    - Memcache
+    - APC

 Contributing
 ------------------------------------------------